CrossRef/pdfextract/readme.md

 parsers.
 Therefore some parsers have dependency on other parsers.
 For example, from the list above only the *characters* parser does not have dependency on other parser types.
 It creates character spatial objects, each of which defines the spatial location of one character within the PDF, from only the content of the PDF.
-The *text runs* parser depends on *characters*, which it takes as input and combines together to form lines of text, or *text runs*. *Regions* depends on *text runs*, which it combines into blocks of consecutive lines.
+The *chunks* parser depends on *characters*, which it takes as input and combines together to form lines of text, or *text runs*. *Regions* depends on *text runs*, which it combines into blocks of consecutive lines.